-Choose "Status→System Log" menu, and you will be able to query the logs of the Router.
+Choose "Status→System Log" menu, and you will be able to query the logs of the Modem Router.

-The Router can keep logs of all traffic.
-You can query the logs to find what happened to the Router.
+The modem router can keep logs of all traffic.
+You can query the logs to find what happened to the modem router.